 Cosmetics, and their packaging, are not subject to premarket clearance by FDA.
 The Federal Food, Drug, and Cosmetic Act simply require cosmetics to be safe (not adulterated); their safety is the responsibility of the cosmetics manufacturer.

 Of course, the safety of cosmetics products may be affected by their packaging, but as discussed previously, there are no regulations specifying substances permitted in cosmetics packaging materials.

-The Cosmetic, Toiletry, and Fragrance Association (CTFA) in Washington, D.C., has guidance on safety testing of cosmetics that also can be helpful to packaging suppliers.
+The Cosmetic, Toiletry, and Fragrance Association (CTFA) in Washington, DC, has guidance on the safety testing of cosmetics that also can be helpful to packaging suppliers.

 Nonetheless, tobacco companies generally demand FDA food-contact compliance for tobacco packaging.
 In this area, a suitable food-contact status typically fulfills the customer's requirements.

 The Consumer Product Safety Commission (CPSC) regulates children's toys under the Federal Hazardous Substances Act (FHSA) and the Consumer Product Safety Act (CPSA).
 FHSA covers the chemicals that may be used in the manufacture of toys and the labeling of those chemicals, while CPSA contains general safety requirements and general duty provisions.